javieraviles/split-the-monolith/README.md

 # split-the-monolith
 Everyday is getting more and more popular and, **sometimes**, worthy and useful -> **split a monolith into microservices**.
 In this repo I will show an example of how to split a monolith into microservices using the **Strangler Fig** and **Branch By Abstraction** patterns.
 It will take three stages.
-And of course, will introduce some cloud stack along the way, as this is as well something super common.
+And of course, will introduce some cloud stack along the way, as this is as well something super common nowadays.

 There is a whole variety of technologies out there, for this example I will use:
  - SpringBoot (microservices themselves).